 The procedure for getting a visa will depend on the regulations and rules of each country.
 It can sometimes be difficult, particularly if there is a strained relationship between the country you wish to travel to and the United States.

 Below there is a list of countries and territories where US citizens must obtain a visa.
 What countries do not accept US passports?
 The only destination where it is forbidden for US citizens to travel to is North Korea due to its closed border status for both US citizens and citizens of other countries.

 Countries will have different policies when it comes to passport eligibility.
 And even though the requirements to travel to one of the countries listed above is only to have a valid passport, you may meet some additional requirements as well.

 Your passport should be valid for at least:

-Let’s not forget about the Covid-19 situation and keep in mind that many countries still ask for proof of vaccination or a negative COVID-19 test on arrival.
-This rule will vary from country to country as each has defined its own scope of requirements.
+Let’s not forget about the COVID-19 situation and keep in mind that some countries still ask for proof of vaccination or a negative COVID-19 test on arrival.
+This rule will vary from country to country, as some don’t ask for specific documents anymore.
 Additionally, these requirements are constantly changing, depending on the current COVID-19 situation, so it is best to check the requirements of the country while planning your trip.
-For instance, Japan, Saudi Arabia, Argentina, Brunei, Cambodia, Singapore, South Korea, and Malaysia will ask you to provide fingerprints on arrival.

 Depending on where you are traveling to, showing a CDC vaccination card may not be sufficient.
 You may need to take additional steps to set the vaccine passport up before traveling.
 This is due to certain countries demanding all visitors to present their proof of vaccination.
 Some of them do not accept all types of existing vaccinations, so travelers need to check them beforehand.
 For this, The International Certificate of Vaccination is used to determine the sorts of vaccines.